 Dr Angela Gayton

-- Lecturer in Applied Linguistics (English Language & Linguistics)
+- Lecturer in Applied Linguistics and Education (English Language & Linguistics)

-Prior to taking up the post of Lecturer in Applied Linguistics at the University of Glasgow, Angela worked at the University of Cambridge as a postdoctoral research associate on an AHRC project entitled “Multilingualism: Empowering Individuals, Transforming Societies” (MEITS).
-Drawing on seven years of postgraduate and postdoctoral classroom-based research experience, Angela was associated with the Education Strand of MEITS, which explores the relationship between multilingual identities and attainment.
-She engaged with data collection at secondary schools across the south East of England, exploring these themes.
-In addition, Angela was heavily involved with MEITS' public engagement and outreach activities.
+Prior to taking up the post of Lecturer in Applied Linguistics and Education at the University of Glasgow, I worked at the University of Cambridge as a postdoctoral research associate on an AHRC (Arts and Humanities Research Council) project entitled “Multilingualism: Empowering Individuals, Transforming Societies” (MEITS).
+Drawing on seven years of postgraduate and postdoctoral classroom-based research experience, I was associated with the Education Strand of MEITS, which explores the relationship between multilingual identities and attainment.
+The work involved data collection at secondary schools across the south East of England, exploring these themes.
+In addition, I was heavily involved with MEITS' public engagement and outreach activities.

-Before joining the MEITS team, she worked for three years as a Teaching Fellow in the University of Edinburgh's School of Education.
-She has lectured and supervised MSc students extensively in the areas of second language acquisition, language learning motivation, and second language teaching curriculum development.
-She has also supervised PhD projects in the areas of language learning motivation, foreign language anxiety, and language policy.
+Before joining the MEITS team, I worked for three years as a Teaching Fellow in the University of Edinburgh's School of Education.
+I have lectured and supervised MSc students extensively in the areas of second language acquisition, language learning motivation, and second language teaching curriculum development.
+I have supervised PhD projects in the areas of language learning motivation, foreign language anxiety, and language policy.

-In addition to ongoing collaboration with the MEITS team, Angela is currently a co-investigator on a project entitled “How are IELTS scores set and used for university admissions selection: A cross-institutional case study” with colleagues at the University of Bedfordshire.
+In addition to ongoing collaboration with the MEITS team, I am currently a co-investigator on a project entitled “How are International English Language Testing System (IELTS) scores set and used for university admissions selection: A cross-institutional case study” with colleagues at the University of Bedfordshire.